ericklingener/collect_zipped_xhtmls/README.md

 ## 01_URL_links: Fetch URL links
 Docker and RSelenium are used to collect all URL-links that contain the zipped XHTML-files of Årsredovisningar.
 If the very latest version is not needed, simply use the provided CSV-files in folder URL (one CSV-file per year).

+(Note: This operation could most definately be done using RVest, I chose Docker and RSelenium due to a learning operation.)

 ## 02_fetch_docs_clean_SWE: Fetch the documents
 All links contain zipped XHTML-files.
 The script downloads the ZIP-files to the *internal* memory where the XTHML-files are unpacked.
 All XHTML-documents are then stripped off of their format-code and pasted into a table.
 Each row consists of one document.